Planning to hire employees in India? Here’s a quick guide

 3) How do U.S. companies pay Indian employees?

-U.S. companies can pay employees in India using international wire transfer or payment platforms or partner with an Employer of Record (EOR) to pay employees in India in rupees.
-The EOR also handles tax withholding and benefits, helping you easily comply with Indian labor laws.
+U.S. companies can pay employees in India using international wire transfer or payment platforms, or partner with an Employer of Record (EOR) to pay employees in India in rupees with statutory contributions (PF, ESI).
+The EOR also offers support to handle tax withholding, helping you stay aligned with local employment laws.

 Latest articles